Lyalpha/ifuanal/docs/tutorial.rst

 small manipulation to the MUSE FITS file input before ingestion to :class:`~ifuanal.IFUCube`, namely:

-* Split the MUSE FITS file into its `DATA` and `STAT` extensions.
+* Open the MUSE FITS file into a :class:`astropy.io.fits.HDUList` of the PRIMARY, DATA and STAT extensions.
-* Add a header card `IFU_EBV` specifying the reddening.
+* Add a PRIMARY header card `IFU_EBV` specifying the reddening.
 The argument ``ebv`` can be passed to :class:`~ifuanal.MUSECube` to explicitly set this, otherwise its default value of "IRSA" will contact the Infrared Science Archive to automatically determine it based on the coordinates of the WCS reference pixel of the cube (this requires the optional dependancy :mod:`astroquery` to be installed).
-* Add a header card `IFU_Z` specifying the redshift.
+* Add a PRIMARY header card `IFU_Z` specifying the redshift.
 In the example case this is `0.008138`
 * The MUSE data `STAT` extension gives the variance of the science data. ``IFUCube`` wants the standard deviation and so we square root this extension.